Nepal APF Club cricket team

-The APF cricket team also known as APF Club is one of the three departmental teams that play in the Prime Minister One Day Cup and also played in the National League Cricket.
-Other seven provincial teams along with Nepal Army Club compete with APF in the league.
+The Nepal APF Club cricket team also known as APF Club is one of the three departmental teams of Nepal.The team competes in Prime Minister Cup and Jay Trophy.The team is currently being run under the APF Club.

 History

 The APF Club was formed in September 2010.
 APF initially signed national team captain Paras Khadka and 15 other players while former national team player Raju Basnyat was appointed as the coach.
 APF is two times champion in one-day format of the league as in 2011 and 2012.
 In 2012 tournament the APF Cricket Team defended its title defeating Region-4 Bhairawa by six wicket in Final match held on 21 December 2012.
 In 2012, APF won the Twenty20 format of the league for the first time.